zu2/chibicc-6800-v1/README.md

 # chibicc-6800-v1: A Small C Compiler for MC6800

-This project is a fork of [@rui314](https://www.sigbus.info/)'s [chibicc](https://github.com/rui314/chibicc/), adapted to create a C compiler for the Motorola MC6800 architecture.
+This project is a fork of [@rui314](https://www.sigbus.info/)'s [chibicc](https://github.com/rui314/chibicc/), modified to create a C compiler for the Motorola MC6800 architecture.

-It was created to study compilers for the MC6800, and contains a lot of unnecessary code and comments.
+This project was created as a tool for studying compilers for the MC6800, and while it includes extra code and comments that may not be essential, they reflect the learning process and experimentation involved in developing the compiler.

 There are many aspects of the object code generation method and speed that cannot be understood without actually creating it.
 There may be unnecessary parts added for testing code generation.